jundalisay/spblist/content/en/research/paracelsus/dictionary/s.md

 Soladini are corporeall spirits dwelling in the invisible fire.

-Somnia are operations which are made in man by the stars when hee is sleeping.
+Somnia are operations which are made in man by the stars when he  is sleeping.

 Sonath is Anthos.